 Courttia Newland is an editor, screenwriter and author of eight books including his much-lauded debut, The Scholar.
 His most recent novel, A River Called Time, was longlisted for the Gordon Burn Prize.

 Bidisha is a broadcaster, journalist and film-maker.
 She specialises in human rights, social justice and the arts and offers political analysis, arts critique and cultural diplomacy tying these interests together.
 She writes for the main UK broadsheets and broadcasts for BBC TV and radio, ITN, CNN, ViacomCBS and Sky News.
 Her fifth book Asylum and Exile: Hidden Voices of London, is based on her outreach work in UK prisons, refugee charities and detention centres.
-Her first short film, An Impossible Poison, received its London premiere in March 2018 and has been selected for numerous international film festivals.
-Her latest publication is called The Future of Serious Art and her latest film series is called Aurora.

 Dr Richard Sheldon is senior lecturer in social and economic history at the University of Bristol.
 He is working on a book The Politics of Bread in Eighteenth Century Britain and is also currently working on global histories of protest movements.